joe-herbert/mattermost-channel-tasks-plugin/README.md

 ### Accessing the Task List

-1. In any channel, look for the checkmark (✓) icon in the channel header
+1. In any channel, look for the checkmark (✓) icon in the App Bar
 2. Click the icon to open the task sidebar on the right
 3. Alternatively, click the "Task List" option in the channel header menu